 The use of motion graphics is widespread in marketing.
 Apart from being eye-catching, animations have higher engagement and conversion rates.
 With nicely designed motion graphics, you’re able to transform boring into exciting and complex into simple.

 In our recent blog post, we’ve highlighted 5 reasons to make animated videos for your product or service.

 Explainer video designed for OffCents

 Branding is a mix of promise, reputation, identity, and positioning.
-It’s a broad term which covers a whole bunch of activities including brand identity design.
+It’s a broad term that covers a whole bunch of activities including brand identity design.
 Branding design is a way to broadcast a company’s message by means of a logo, style, and visuals.
-With carefully considered branding design, marketers set the company’s name apart from competitors, build trust, and enhance brand recognition.
+With the carefully considered branding design, marketers set the company’s name apart from competitors, build trust, and enhance brand recognition.

 Think of brand identity design as your company’s face.
 If someone says Nike, what is the first image that comes to your mind?
 The home page of the Nike website or the latest model of their runners?
 No, the first visual association with the word Nike is their simple yet remarkable logo.
 That’s why you’d better involve professional designers in order to create visuals that will perfectly reflect your company’s nature.

 Brand identity design for Lunnscape